anananacr/bblib/README.md

 To utilize the methods `CenterOfMass`,  `FriedelPairs`, `MinimizePeakFWHM`  and `CircleDetection` it is required to have two configuration dictionaries, one for PeakFinder8 and another one for this library itself.
 The follow snippet shows the expected structure for both:

+Disclaimer: This is the most general structure for the config dictionary.
+Parameters that have no effect to the method you are using can be omitted.

 ```python
 config = {
     "plots_flag": ...,